Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Introduction

-In short, our results show that envy and waste must be inversely proportional to one another such that decreasing the envy requires increasing the waste and vice versa.
+In short, our results show that envy and waste must be inversely proportional to one another such that decreasing envy requires increasing waste and vice versa.
+The lower bounds $(1$ and $2)$ are established using anti-concentration arguments alongside understanding the fundamental gap in ensuring enough resources to allocate close to the estimated optimal solution while simultaneously trying to eliminate waste.

 Furthermore, we provide a simple algorithm, \HopeGuardrail, which achieves the correct trade-off between envy and waste, matching the lower bound in terms of $T$ up to logarithmic factors.
-Given an input of $L_T$ for any $L_T \gtrsim \sqrt{\log(T/\delta) / T}$, our algorithm satisfies an envy bound of $\Denv \lesssim L_T$ with waste bounded by ${\Deff} \lesssim 1 / L_T$ with probability $1-\delta$.
+Given an input of $L_T$, our algorithm satisfies a hindsight envy bound of $\Denvhind \lesssim L_T$, counterfactual envy bound of $\Denv \lesssim \max\{1 / \sqrt{T}, L_T\}$, with waste bounded by ${\Deff} \lesssim \max\{\sqrt{T}, 1 / L_T\}$.
+Our algorithm achieves this using novel concentration arguments on the optimal Nash Social Welfare solution, utilizing a sensitivity argument on the \emph{solution} to the optimization problem instead of the objective (as commonly used for competitive ratio guarantees) to learn a lower guardrail on the optimal solution in hindsight.
+Given this, we construct an upper guardrail to satisfy the desired $\Denv$ and $\Denvhind$ bound.
+We then achieve the proper trade-off by carefully balancing allocating the established lower guardrail with the upper guardrail while simultaneously ensuring the algorithm never runs out of budget.

-To get some intuition into the envy-efficiency uncertainty principle, consider the simple food bank example described above (with arrivals $N_t$ in each location, and $X^{opt} = B/N$ where $N = \sum_{t \in [T]} N_t$).
-For convenience we temporarily assume that each agents utility is directly proportional to their allocation (i.e. $u(X, \theta) = X)$).
-Consider allocation $X_1$ at the first location: via standard concentration arguments, one can find high probability confidence bounds for $B/N$ with a half-width on the order of $1/\sqrt{T}$.
-Now its not hard to argue that allocating according to the lower confidence bound at \emph{all} locations, achieves $\Denv \approx 1/\sqrt{T}$ and $\Deff \approx {\sqrt{T}}$.
-This corresponds to the cusp of the efficiency-envy trade-off curve in~\cref{fig:uncertainty_principle}.
+To get some intuition into the envy-efficiency uncertainty principle, consider the simple food bank example described above for a single resource (with arrivals $N_t$ in each location, and $X^{opt} = B/N$ where $N = \sum_{t \in [T]} N_t$).
+For convenience we temporarily assume that each agents utility is directly proportional to their allocation (i.e. $u(X, \theta) = X$).
+Consider allocation $X_1$ at the first location: via standard concentration arguments, one can find a high probability lower confidence bound for $B/N$ with a half-width on the order of $1/\sqrt{T}$.
+Now it's not hard to argue that allocating according to the lower confidence bound at \emph{all} locations achieves counterfactual envy of $\Denv \approx 1/\sqrt{T}$, $\Denvhind = 0$, and $\Deff \approx {\sqrt{T}}$.
+This corresponds to the cusp of the efficiency-envy trade-off curves in~\cref{fig:uncertainty_principle}.